To schedule an inspection online, scroll to the bottom of page. Thank you.

 The City of Excelsior Springs requires a building permit when you construct, enlarge, alter or demolish a structure.
 It is not required if your project is strictly cosmetic (flooring and drywall replacement).
 For more information on when work permits are not required, click here.

-All inspections require 24 hour notice, except for a minimum of 2 hours notice needed to allow for footing inspections.
+All inspections require 24 hour notice.
 Commercial projects will require much more thorough inspections, structural tests and special inspections.
 All permits issued by the City of Excelsior Springs or the State of Missouri to be posted on site until final approval given.

 Permits are required for: